harvzor/portfolio/data/blog/favourite-youtube-channels.md

 For example, in the video below (called "What If Everyone JUMPED At Once?"), the video also covers what "decimated" means and what "Dunbar's Number" is (nothing to do with jumping).
 However, the videos are very entertaining.

 Vsauce also does this weird thing where, between cuts of the video, he sort of springs upwards.
-It's easy to ignore at the start but I notice it everytime now.
+It's easy to ignore at the start but I notice it every time now.

 [What If Everyone JUMPED At Once?](https://www.youtube.com/watch?v=jHbyQ_AQP8c)